google-research-datasets/LaGOT/data/README.md

 For computing SOT metrics, first unpack lagot_got_sot_format.zip into `$PATH_EVAL`.

-Install and setup pytracking framework (in particular, result location should be set correctly) from [GitHub](https://github.com/visionml/pytracking/tree/master).
+Install and setup the pytracking framework (in particular, result location should be set correctly) from [GitHub](https://github.com/visionml/pytracking/tree/master).

 To reproduce the numbers and plots in the paper: